OmarShehata/atom-tracer/HowItWorks.md

 - parse.py
 - inject.py

 The package searches all folders under the `langs/` directory.
 All 3 files must be present for this to be considered a valid language extension.
+The parse and inject scripts should be written in the language you're adding support for (technically they _could_ be written in any language but it makes sense to write them in the target language).

 Here's what each file is supposed to do:

 ### info.yml